Loreto Valverde: Television

 Her first contact with the world of television was in the sports program Estudio Estadio, on Televisión Española (TVE), in which she participated as a hostess for a few months in 1989.

 She began appearing on Telecinco, the network on which she began collaborating as a regular guest on the program VIP Noche (1990), which was presented by Emilio Aragón and Belén Rueda.

 In 1991, she joined journalist Javier Basilio to present the humor program Qué gente tan divertida (What fun people).

 She then went on to host Goles son amores (Goals Are Love) (1992), with Manolo Escobar, Bellezas al agua (Beauties in the Water) (1993), with Agustín Bravo, and La batalla de las estrellas (1994), with Bertín Osborne.

 In 1995, she was one of the main actresses in the series La revista for TVE, with nine appearances singing, dancing, and acting in this series.
 She starred in performances of, among others, the series La blanca doble.

 After a hiatus, she returned to television in 1997, co-hosting the variety show Risas y Estrellas with José Luis Moreno and Paloma Lago for TVE until 1999.
 For six years she presented the International Habaneras and Polyphony Contest of Torrevieja, broadcast on TVE's second channel and on the international channel for all of Latin America.
 She returned to TVE with the program Humor se escribe con Hache, at the end of 2000 and the beginning of 2001.

 During 2002 and 2003 she focused on a business project.

 She returned to the screen in 2004, replacing Leticia Sabater on the program Mentiras Peligrosas on Canal 7, a version of the Peruvian show Laura en América by Laura Bozzo.
 In 2004 she participated in the reality show La Granja, on Antena 3, of which she became the winner of its first edition.
 She resumed her profession in 2007, returning to present the International Habaneras and Polyphony Contest of Torrevieja for Antena 3, on its Nova channel and Antena 3 international, she also did it in 2008 for Canal Nou.
 From 2008 to 2011 she participated as an actress in the Sketches series within the entertainment program Noche Sensacional for FORTA.
 In 2011 she appeared in the musical The Sound of Music.

 Music

 She has also recorded two albums with her sister Marta: Caramelo and Ángelo.
-Both were finalists at the Benidorm International Song Festival in 1993, with the song Enamoradas del mismo sueño.
+Both were finalists at the Benidorm Song Festival in 1993, with the song "Enamoradas del mismo sueño".